The last time Hamilton came to Pittsburgh, he wasn’t quite as popular.

-As Lin-Manuel Miranda’s hit Broadway musical “Hamilton” lands in Pittsburgh this January, we’re taking a look at some of the historical connections between Western Pennsylvania and the founding fathers portrayed in this wildly popular musical.
+As Lin-Manuel Miranda’s hit Broadway musical “Hamilton” returns to Pittsburgh, we’re taking a look at some of the historical connections between Western Pennsylvania and the founding fathers portrayed in this wildly popular musical.

 Before Alexander Hamilton made his way to Pittsburgh, George Washington had his own formative experiences in the region.
 Some of those experiences took place in 1754, when 22-year-old Washington was involved in the skirmish at Jumonville Glen, in which French soldiers were ambushed and their leader was killed by Washington himself.
 This led to the Battle of Fort Necessity, also called the Battle of the Great Meadows, where Washington had to surrender for the first and only time.

 Washington signed a surrender document written in French, unwittingly accepting responsibility for the assassination of the French envoy Joseph Coulon de Jumonville.
 This defeat was one of the first battles in the conflict that would eventually be known as the French and Indian War.
 (Visit the History Center’s Clash of Empires: The British, French & Indian War, 1754-1763 exhibition to learn more.)

 In Miranda’s retelling of the story, Washington’s character in “Hamilton” references his experiences in the French and Indian War (with a bit of creative license) during the song “History Has Its Eyes On You,” as Hamilton prepares to lead troops in the Battle of Yorktown: